Child Custody In Texas

 The conservator of a child can be a parent, grandparent, relationship, or any other person that will have legal custody over the child.
 Individuals that wish to seek emergency custody, temporary custody, sole custody, or full custody will need to work to get legal custody in Texas.

 According to the Texas Family Code, conservators will either be the joint managing conservator, sole managing conservator, or possessory conservator.
-Unquestionably this will often be determined by the relationship to the child and the situation surrounding the child and what is in the best interest of the child.
-It is important that all parents have standing in the case so that have a legal right to seek custody.
+Unquestionably this will often be determined by the relationship to the child and the situation surrounding what is considered in the best interest of the child.
+It is important that all parents have standing in the case to have a legal right to seek custody

 Get Help Today | Free Evaluation